General Information

 1. Why has this website been created?

-This website has been created to inform members of the public about the opt-out collective claim brought by Christine Riefa Class Representative Limited against Apple and Amazon in respect of unlawful anticompetitive agreements they entered into which restricted third parties from reselling Apple and Beats products on Amazon.
+This website has been created to inform members of the public about the opt-out collective claim brought by JLP A&A Class Representative Limited, led by Justin Le Patourel, against Apple and Amazon in respect of unlawful anticompetitive agreements they entered into which restricted third parties from reselling Apple and Beats products on the Amazon Marketplace.

 Back To Top